TYPESAFE-RUSTY/contribute-to-this-repo/README.md

 # contribute to this repo
 A repository designed to introduce beginners to open source contributions, inspired by [Skynapse/Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project).
+At the end your card will be visible at this [https://typesafe-rusty.github.io/contribute-to-this-repo/](https://typesafe-rusty.github.io/contribute-to-this-repo/)

 > **Note:** The [Skynapse/Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) repository provides documentation for both GUI and terminal users.
 This repository focuses exclusively on terminal usage and does not cover GUI (GitHub Desktop) methods.